MMus in Music Production

 - Executive, manager, administrator, officer in any business

 - Project manager

-Successful graduates would be well-placed to pursue a PhD or other advanced degrees in related subject areas.
+Successful graduates from this master’s in music production would be well-placed to pursue a PhD or other advanced degrees in related subject areas.

 Get in touch with the Programme Leader to discuss your current qualification and career goals, and get advice on which LCCM postgraduate degree would suit you best.